-The VW 181, or ‘VW Thing’ as Americans remember it, turned 50 last year.
-It could be coming back to the U.S. mid-decade as the ‘VW ID.
-Thingzz’.
-Volkswagen Group is looking for some “fascinating” models to invigorate the ID. family of next-gen electric cars, as per a recent report from autobild.de.
-Sure, the Bulli or Microbus makes a comeback as the e-Bulli in 2022, reportedly in two wheelbase versions, but that’s not it.
-Volkswagen has several offbeat models in mind, and one of them is a VW Type 181 successor, says the German scoop story.
+The VW 181, or ‘VW Thing’ as Americans remember it, turned 50 in 2019.
+Volkswagen Group is looking for some “fascinating” models to invigorate the ID. family of next-gen electric cars, as per autobild.de.
+Sure, the Bulli/Microbus makes a comeback as the e-Bulli in 2022, reportedly in two wheelbase versions, but that’s not it.
+Volkswagen has several offbeat models on the list, and one of them is a VW Type 181 successor, says the German scoop story.

 The VW Kubelwagen holds a special place in the heart of the company’s top boss Herbert Diess.
 The German publication says that the Volkswagen Group Chairman is sympathetic about the multi-purpose 4WD vehicle from the World War II era.
-The VW 181, originally a military vehicle officially known as the VW Kurierwagen (courier car), was a VW Kubelwagen spin-off.
+The VW 181, originally a military vehicle officially known as the VW Kurierwagen (courier car), was a Kubelwagen spin-off.
 The German army had commissioned it, and production began in October 1969.
 Over 80% of the entire production of the cross-country vehicle was meant for civilian market sales.

-VW Thing to use the MEB platform
+VW Thing in the future “emotional” model range of the MEB platform